 };

-There are many ways to solve this problem, but I think the best, and the most elegant way, is to separate the calculation of the running sum from the data model and do it per-day instead of per-item.
-There are only 365 dates in a year, so per-year, no matter, how many items are there, we can store the running sums for income, expense, and for each tag per day (compared to 10K per month!).
+Here’s a more elegant solution: separate the running sum calculation from the data model and calculate per-day instead of per-item.
+There are only 365 days per year, so regardless of how many items you have, you can store running sums for income, expenses, and each tag per day.

 “The best code is no code at all.” - A lot of people, including me

-When I coded my like, third backend, I was like, “Why am I doing this?
-I’m just writing a bunch of CRUD operations.”
-Then I started to look around and found these tools that allow you to create a backend without writing a single line of code.
-They handle the database, the authentication, access rules, and the API for you.
-Open-source examples include Pocketbase, Supabase, AppWrite.
-I have used Pocketbase even thought it hasn’t hit 1.0 yet, and it’s great.
-Super easy to use and deploy since it’s just a single file.
+Around my third backend project, I thought, “Why am I doing this?
+I’m just writing CRUD operations.”
+That’s when I discovered tools that create backends without code.
+They handle databases, authentication, access control, and APIs automatically.
+Open-source examples include Pocketbase, Supabase, and AppWrite.
+I’ve used Pocketbase (even before version 1.0), and it’s fantastic—super easy to use and deploy since it’s just a single executable file.

-For example, I made a website that did a survey and then emailed some message to my email saying that someone filled out the survey.
-At the time, Pocketbase didn’t support emailing on a specific event, so I wrote a simple backend that did that, but still used Pocketbase for the database.
+For example, I built a survey website that needed to email me when someone submitted responses.
+At the time, Pocketbase didn’t support event-triggered emails, so I wrote a simple backend for that while still using Pocketbase for data storage:

 import { Pocketbase } from "pocketbase";